sammuehlebach/EECS-348-Team-Project/README.md

 Time: 09/27/23 at 6:00 PM (CT)
 Place: Virtual (Via Microsoft Teams)
-Attendance: Josh, Jennifer, Mark, Basim
+Attendance: Josh, Jennifer, Mark, Basim, Sam
 Purpose: Work on extra credit question, decide next steps.
 We decided as a team to postpone working on the software requirements specification since the requirements engineer was unable to attend.
 Instead, we collaborated on the extra credit question.